 Of course, then I thought—maybe I need to go air out this energy, take care of myself, so that I can return to a state of peace.

-But something didn’t feel right.
+But something still didn’t feel right.
 My own thoughts triggered creative depression, so it made sense that I focused only on self-care.
-But this situation was different.
+This situation was different.
 This person’s actions triggered my feelings.
 Of course, I have been in the habit of taking responsibility for my reactions to other people.
 But wasn’t this actually unethical?

 That was when it hit me—I needed to stand up for myself.

 Before I discovered compassion, I was an expert at advocating for myself in any and every situation.
 I’ve spent the past few years working on compassion, but where did my self-advocacy go?

 I tell Jamie how I feel and what I need, but with everyone else, I can’t remember the last time I stood up for myself!
 I thought being compassionate and understanding was always enough.
 It’s not.